folio-org/docs/content/en/docs/Settings/Settings_data_export/settings_data_export.md

 6. Optional: To add a transformation, click **Add transformations** and follow these steps:
     <ol type="a">
       <li>In the <strong>Select transformations</strong> dialog, use the search box and filters to find the transformations you want to add to the field mapping profile.</li>
-      <li>For every transformation you want to add, select the <strong>checkbox</strong> next to it and fill out the field number, indicators, and subfield boxes.</li>
+      <li>For every transformation you want to add, select the <strong>checkbox</strong> next to it and fill out the field number, indicators, and subfield boxes.Subfields must begin with a $.</li>
       <li>Once you have added all transformations, click <strong>Save & close<strong>.
 A confirmation message appears and the transformations are added to the field mapping profile.</li>
     </ol>
 7. Click **Save & close**.
 A confirmation message appears and the field mapping profile is created.

 ### Searching for an export field mapping profile

 Use the search bar to search for profiles contained in the Field mapping profiles table.

 The Field mapping profiles table contains the following columns: